 I’m not gonna lie.
 I went to India with apprehension.
 In fact, I had a big apprehension before going to New Delhi, the first city I visited in India.
 I heard so many conflicting things about this country, and I read a lot of contradictory information.
 I had already paid my flight and my visa, therefore I couldn’t make a U-turn anymore.
-My first contact with the Indians was in the Dushanbe airport, in Tajikistan.
-There was almost only Indians in the plane, and we were ready to go to New Delhi.
-Once we were all seated and before taking off, I already noticed one little thing.
+My first contact with the Indians was at the Dushanbe airport, in Tajikistan.
+There were almost only Indians in the plane, and we were ready to go to New Delhi.
+Once we were all seated and before taking off, I noticed one little thing.
 About half of the people in the plane (I’m not lying!) were taking selfies.
 Not just the youth, but also men and women in their fifties.
 The ones who were not taking selfies were making video calls, clearly showing the person they were talking to that they were in a plane, ready to go…

 Once I arrived in New Delhi, several things struck me.
 Even though you often hear this or that about this city or that country, it’s always different when you actually face the reality, and when you see that reality from your own eyes.
 First thing first, the cows, quietly walking around outside.
 Yeah, in case you didn’t know, cattles are considered sacred in India, symbolically this animal gives its milk to everyone.
 So they don’t eat them, but they eat a lot of other things.
 If you wanna more, here’s an Old Delhi food guide.
 Anyway, if a group of cows decide to cross a boulevard, all the cars are going to stop to let them pass.
 And you probably know cows are not the fastest animals in the world…